patrickpatrickpatrick/patrickpages/content/about/index.md

 ## Me

 I'm Patrick.
 My interests are computers and art.
-Send me an email if you want to chat :)

 ## The Website